sanctuuary/APE_readthedocs/docs/basics/ape-introduction.rst

     :alt: APE logo
     :align: left

-APE (Automated Pipeline Explorer) is a command line tool and Java API for the automated exploration of possible computational pipelines (scientific workflows) from large collections of computational tools.
+APE (Automated Pipeline Explorer) (see `GitHub<https://github.com/sanctuuary/APE>`_) is a library (available as CLI, Java API and a RESTful API) for the automated exploration of possible computational pipelines (scientific workflows) from large collections of computational tools.

 APE relies on a semantic domain model that includes tool and type taxonomies as controlled